Discriminatory Harassment–Discriminatory Treatment Complaint Procedures

 If you are a student and filing a complaint of discrimination on the basis of sex can include gender discrimination, pregnant and parenting discrimination, sexual harassment or sexual violence, such as rape, dating violence, domestic violence, stalking, sexual assault, sexual battery, and sexual coercion, the complaint processes is included in the Student Conduct Policies for Sexual and/or Relationship Misconduct.

-If you are a student and want to file a complaint that could be in violation of a policy enforced by Institutional Equity other than the above, the complaint processes could follow the Student Conduct Polices or Institutional Equity processes listed above.
+If you are a student and want to file a complaint that could be in violation of a policy enforced by Institutional Equity and Inclusion other than the above, the complaint processes could follow the Student Conduct Polices or Institutional Equity and Inclusion processes listed above.
 This would be determined at the time the complaint is reported.